 Every day, as consumers search and browse, they are sending a live stream of digital signals to marketers about their intentions.
 These time-sensitive intent data signals are pure data gold.
 Because when marketers are able to capture and respond to this live data in near real time, they have the opportunity to connect with customers at the very moment they are in buying mode for their products.
 The opportunity for conversion is high – and even higher if they are able respond quickly with personalized messages and offers.

 The challenge, of course, is that consumers are constantly shifting from desktop to mobile device to retail store throughout the buying journey.
-This means that in order to capitalize on these real-time signals, advertisers need to evaluate their tech stacks to ensure they have key capabilities for real-time data activation, real-time cross-channel identity resolution and real-time data onboarding to connect offline and online data.
+This means that in order to capitalize on these real-time signals, advertisers need to evaluate their tech stacks to ensure they have key capabilities for real-time marketing: real-time data activation, real-time cross-channel identity resolution and real-time data onboarding to connect offline and online data.

 In part one of this series, I detailed the first of three ways advertisers can identify and target customers during their journey for the most efficient use of advertising: negative retargeting in real time to reduce wasted ad spend.
 Below are two more ways you can identify consumers and their buying signals across channels and devices and immediately take action to address them.

 Real-Time Onboarding and Media Activation

 The key to a people-based marketing strategy that intends to capitalize on timeliness is to ensure the tech platform used for data onboarding not only connects and matches online and offline data quickly, but is also able to update digital advertising platforms just as quickly.